 Don't Miss Out!

-Family educational programs for children aged 3-5 years, together with their parents.
-Experiential activities with themes inspired by mythology, Greek nutrition, space, and prehistory.
+Family educational programs for children aged 3-5 years, along with their parents.
+Experiential activities with themes inspired by mythology, the Greek diet, space, and prehistory.

-The «Hellenic Cosmos» Cultural Centre offers Educational Programs for children 5 to 8 years old, which are designed and implemented by the Museological-Educational Department and take place in all the fully equipped indoor and outdoor spaces of the «Hellenic Cosmos».
+The "Hellenic Cosmos" Cultural Centre offers Educational Programs for children aged 5 to 8, which are designed and implemented by the Museum Education – Educational Department and take place in all fully equipped indoor and outdoor areas of the "Hellenic Cosmos".

 The choir of the Foundation of the Hellenic World invites children and teenagers aged 8 to 18, who love music, to become part of a vibrant community of sound, expression, and joy under the guidance of music educator Matthia Spitadaki.